0xF16/scaffold-eth-2/README.md

 ## Things learned

 - [x] how to write tests
+- [x] test things quicker with hardhat tests as I do not have to wait for real time to pass
+- [x] when reverting you got to expect things in testing in a different way
 - [x] order of operations matter for precision

 ## Plans to move forward